ZDDduesseldorf/HandScanAI/backend/README.md

 - `main.py`: The entry point of the application.
 This is where the FastAPI instance is created and the routes are registered.
 - `routes.py`: This is where the various router modules are registered, defining the API endpoints.
 - `lifetime.py`: This is where functions are defined that are executed when the application starts and stops.
 - `api/`: This is where the the different router modules are implemented, such as graphql, rest and websockets.
-Check out the readme there for further informations.
+Check out the readme there for further information.
 - `static/`: This is where static files, such as images, etc., are located.
 - `core/`: This directory contains the configuration files of the fastapi server.
 - `db/`: This directory is responsible for data storage in the backend and includes the defintion of the models and triggers.